dioconnoi/FundamentalAnalysis/README.md

 ```

 Afterwards you can compare the numbers between companies or plot them to see posible growth/decline.
 Next to that, by using one of the analysis functions, you can quickly see most of the important metrics. (i.e. `ratio_analysis(ratios, symbol)`)

-## To-Do
-- [ ] Add Docstrings.
-- [ ] Test, Test, TEST!
-- [ ] Run an actual analysis and see what is missing
-- [ ] Create a fully fledged package that can be used with pip
-- [ ] Sort out the description.